slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/standalone_images.md

 # Exercises

   1. Run a machine (either Ubuntu or CentOS) through SlipStream, verifying that you can access the machine via SSH.
+Note the number of CPUs (`/proc/cpuinfo`) and RAM (`/proc/meminfo`).
-  2. Copy and create your own version of a simple machine, customizing the metadata for the image.
+  2. Copy and create your own version of a simple machine, customizing the metadata and the resources for the image.
   3. Verify that you can run and log into your copied image.
+     Determine if the resource allocation has changed.
+  4. Deploy a web server on the image and ensure it works.

 [rstudio]: http://www.rstudio.com